Do you know what you’ll create, post, and share for your business this Tuesday?

 Start writing down the ranking potential of each blog post topic

-Now that we did most of the research and we’ve identified the gaps in the current results, how much traffic we could potentially get for a topic, etc. it is time to give each topic a ranking potential.
+Now that we have done most of the research and have identified the gaps in the current results, how much traffic we could get for a topic, etc., it is time to give each topic a ranking potential.

 - a high ranking potential: there is an opportunity gap AND no authoritative sites currently ranking in the top five results

-- a medium ranking potential: there is an opportunity gap BUT there are authoritative sites currently ranking in the top five results
+- a medium ranking potential: there is an opportunity gap, BUT there are authoritative sites presently ranking in the top five results

-- a low ranking potential: there is no opportunity gap AND there are authoritative sites currently ranking in the top five results
+- a low ranking potential: there is no opportunity gap, AND there are authoritative sites presently ranking in the top five results

 Only two steps left to have a highly actionable content calendar.
 In this step, we’re going to take the topics we brainstormed and researched and put them into our content calendar.

-Of course, we don’t want to just fil in any of the topics into our content calendar.
-We start with the ones that have a high traffic score and high ranking potential.
+Of course, we don’t want to just fill in any of the topics into our content calendar.
+We start with the ones that have a high traffic score and high-ranking potential.

-And if you’ve got time and opportunity left you can add the high traffic score and medium ranking potential topics as well.
-Our goal is to rank is quickly and highly as possible with the least amount of effort.
+And if you’ve got time and opportunity left, you can add the high traffic score and medium ranking potential topics as well.
+We aim to rank as quickly and highly as possible with the least effort.

 Pillar pages are the basis on which a topic cluster is built.
 A pillar page covers all aspects of the topic on a single page, with room for more in-depth reporting in more detailed cluster blog posts that hyperlink back to the pillar page.